§31A-4-20. Stockholders' annual meeting; financial statement; appointment, duties and report of outside auditing firm.

 (b) The board of directors of the banking institution or, if such banking institution is controlled by a bank holding company, the bank holding company shall appoint an outside auditing firm on an annual basis to serve as the banking institution’s auditor for the year.

 (c) At such time or times as it may be directed to do so by the written request of the board of directors or the Commissioner of Financial Institutions, such outside independent auditing firm shall immediately proceed to examine the condition of the bank and, upon completion of such examination, shall file its report in writing with the board of directors.
 Such report shall set forth in detail all items included in the assets of the bank which the firm has reason to believe are not of the value at which they appear on the books and records of the bank, and shall give the value of each of such items according to its judgment.
 The board of directors shall cause such report to be retained as a part of the records of the bank.

-(e) The workpapers of any audit, including any materials associated with an audit of the bank’s electronic data procedures, shall be made available to the commissioner or to the examiners of the department of banking upon request, and will be accorded confidentiality in conformity with section four, article two of this chapter.Note: WV Code updated with legislation passed through the 2016 Regular Session
+(d) The workpapers of any audit, including any materials associated with an audit of the bank’s electronic data procedures, shall be made available to the commissioner or to the examiners of the Division of Financial Institutions upon request, and will be accorded confidentiality in conformity with section four, article two of this chapter.Note: WV Code updated with legislation passed through the 2016 Regular Session